What is the Iowa Pest Resistance Management Program?

 Click here to learn more about the IPRMP.

-Introduction to IPMThe Iowa State University Integrated Pest Management (IPM) Program and Iowa 4-H are pleased to announce the 2025 Crop Scouting Competition for Iowa Youth.
+The Iowa State University Integrated Pest Management (IPM) Program and Iowa 4-H are pleased to announce the 2025 Crop Scouting Competition for Iowa Youth.
 Middle school and high school students (those completing grades 7-12) from Iowa are invited to compete and showcase crop scouting abilities in corn and soybean.
-The competition will be a one day event focusing on outdoor learning.
+The competition will be a one-day event focusing on outdoor learning.